GRCJP/Resume-Builder-Public/README.md

 *"Your resume isn't your biography - it's your marketing material.
 Make every word count."*

+---

+## 📚 Foundational Guidance

+This tool was built on AJ's guidance from the GRC Engineering Club.
+[Read the complete resume strategy that shaped this project](./docs/resume-guidance.md).

+---

 See `Resume/README.md` for full details and next steps.

 ## 🆕 Resume Upload & Job Matching